flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 patterns and expectations about availability, licensing, and payment.

-As technology advances, new resources become available (the Internet! smart phones! powerful browsers!
-AWS!) and new environments are created, and frameworks are created or re-tooled to target those environments.
+As technology advances, new resources become available (the Internet! databases! smart phones! powerful browsers!
+AWS!) and new environments evolve to combine those resources, and frameworks are created to target those environments.
 This is why we talk about mobile frameworks and desktop frameworks and the like.

-## Why We Need Frameworks
+## More Benefits of Using Frameworks

+So far I've mostly discussed how frameworks bring benefits to the individual developer.
+In this section I'll explain how frameworks benefit communities, how they make programming fun, and (perhaps most importantly) how they are a great boon for beginners.

-So now we know what a frame work is: a set of libraries that
+First, to recap, a framework is a set of libraries that:

 * Manages the complexity of coordinating the _resources_ needed to write an application